ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

-Myo-inositol — particularly in a physiological 40:1 ratio with D-chiro-inositol — is the form studied most extensively for hormonal and metabolic support in PCOS and insulin signaling.
+Myo-inositol — particularly in a physiological 40:1 ratio with D-chiro-inositol — is the form with the most clinical research behind it, most of it conducted in women with PCOS, for hormonal balance, insulin signaling, and ovarian function.

 Updated 2026 · Reviewed by Dr. Brennan Commerford, D.C.